 From Jealousy to Unity: Embracing Jesus' Call to Love

 New converts to Christianity often face significant discrimination both from within the church and from their own community of old faith.
 Their intense desire to serve and grow in their faith can lead to them being viewed as traitors by some established believers.
-This persecution stems from the rapid spiritual and biblical growth they experience, which can incite jealousy and enmity, particularly among those who have been Christians from birth and view themselves as privileged.
+This discrimination stems from the rapid spiritual and biblical growth they experience, which can incite jealousy and enmity, particularly among those who have been Christians from birth and view themselves as privileged.

 Their zeal for faith can lead to perceptions of traitorism among those who feel overshadowed by the new converts’ progress.
 This accelerated spiritual growth and increasing biblical knowledge can provoke jealousy among lifelong believers, who may feel threatened.
 The resulting jealousy can cause internal division and political maneuvering within churches, often targeting new believers who feel their status is being challenged.